Mikaela-D/Digital-Rain-Project/_posts/2025-03-08-digital-rain.md

 ### 2. Randomly Assigned Colour

 The randomColor function selects a random colour from the COLORS array and assigns it to a character.
+I found the colour codes using [5] and [6].
 It works by generating a random index within the valid range of the COLORS array.
 Then, COLORS[...] retrieves the colour at the generated index and returns the selected colour as a string.